Synopsis:

 Art Direction: José Luis Vaello, Abel Oroz

-As its title states, Arise: A Simple Story is just that, simple.
-But what makes this small indie title stand out is its magical worlds, gorgeous art direction and a phenomenal score paired with the innocuous story that is both impactful, uplifting and ultimately bittersweet.
+As its title states, Arise: A Simple Story is just that—simple.
+But what makes this small indie title stand out is its magical worlds, gorgeous art direction, and a phenomenal score paired with an innocuous story that is impactful, uplifting, and ultimately bittersweet.

-I teared up at one particular moment and the ending of the game left me staring at the screen as the credits rolled.
-A triumphant emotional response for a game that uses no traditional storytelling.
-Arise achieves this emotional response as it drags you through its ten very different levels that take you through the life of the protagonist and their loved ones.
-From childhood and the moment the two first meet through to the end of their days as the protagonist is caught in some sort of limbo as he moves to the afterlife.
-The game begins with their bonfire funeral as mourners stand around before you transported on this magical journey that takes you jumping across ice-caps to escaping a fire.
+I teared up at one particular moment, and the ending left me staring at the screen as the credits rolled.
+It’s a triumphant emotional response for a game that uses no traditional storytelling.
+Arise achieves this by dragging you through ten very different levels that chart the life of the protagonist and their loved one—from childhood and the first meeting through to the end of their days—while the protagonist is caught in a kind of limbo on his way to the afterlife.
+The game begins with their bonfire funeral, mourners standing around, before you’re transported on a magical journey that takes you from leaping across ice caps to escaping a fire.

-Each level in Arise is completely different and beautiful in their own way.
-They’re all themed around different parts of our protagonist’s life and as he moves through the level he’ll see statues of himself and others which is how the story is presented to you, as stone statues time is frozen in front of you.
+Each level in Arise is distinct and beautiful in its own way.
+They’re themed around different parts of the protagonist’s life and, as he moves through them, statues of himself and others appear—stone tableaus with time frozen—that silently tell the story.